Share feedback

 • Docker MCP Gateway: Orchestrate and manage MCP servers to connect agents to external tools and services.

-• Docker Compose: Define and run multi-container agentic AI applications with a single file, using the same workflow locally and in the cloud.
+• Docker Compose: Define and run multi-container agentic AI applications with a single file, using the same workflow.

-With these tools, you can develop and test agentic AI applications efficiently, locally or in the cloud, using the same consistent workflow throughout.
+With these tools, you can develop and test agentic AI applications efficiently, using the same consistent workflow throughout.